ekeilty17/ekeilty17.github.io/_posts/limits-and-continuity-series/2022-10-09-exponentials-and-logarithms.md

 e^x = \lim_{n \rightarrow \infty} \left ( 1 + \frac{x}{n} \right )^n
 $$

-The only reason I need to specify the definition is to prove the second lemma.
-Afterward, the definition is never used.
-Using the power series definition of $e^x$ makes the proof trivial, so I chose this definition.

-**TODO** Might be an easier proof
+I chose this definition since the proof is trivial using the power series definition, and I didn't want to invoke all of that machinery.

 $$
 \begin{align}